The road to UBC’s Next Century will take several months. You can view a process timeline here.

 Phase 3 – Engagement and Consultation (March-May 2017)

-Phase 4 – Business Plan and Implementation Framework (May-September 2017)
+Phase 4 – Goals, Actions and Implementation Recommendations (May-October 2017)

-Phase 6 – Plan Approval and Implementation Launch (November-December 2017)
+Phase 6 – Plan Endorsement and Implementation Launch (Spring 2018)

 Progress to date

-Thanks to all of you who have submitted comments to date, whether through the initial online survey, via the website or during our Facebook Live event.
-Please find below a summary of what we’ve heard so far:
+Thanks to all of you who have submitted comments to date, whether through the online surveys, at the open house events, via the website or during our Facebook Live event.
+Please find below a summary of what we have heard so far:

 - Initial survey report (staff, faculty, students and other community members) (PDF)